devilry/devilry-django/devilry/restful/createdocs_tpl/create.django.rst

 As long as the {{doc.model_verbose_name}} is created without an error, the response is *HTTP 201* with the requested data in the body.
-The result always contains the request data with the *id* field added, however it may have been changed due to logic performed on the server before saving.
+The result always contains the request data with the *id* field added, however some values may have been changed due to logic performed on the server before saving.